Metafyzik/Determinant-calculator-GUI/README.md

 # Determinant calculator
-Simple gui created in PyQt5.
+A simple gui created in PyQt5.

 ## How it looks